Menu

 2. Your Boss Passes You Over for Promotions

-Another one of the top signs you are not valued at work is when your boss rejects you for many promotions.
+Another one of the top signs your boss doesn’t value you is when your boss rejects you for many promotions.
 The nonacceptance might be for management jobs or status changes.

 You can overlook one pass-over, but a pattern of several exclusions isn’t good.
 It indicates that your employer does not treasure you.